goosst/WaterLevelDetection/README.md

 ## Goal

-Measure the level of available water in a rainwater well and report in my home automation tool (here home assitant).
+Measure the level of available water in a rainwater well and report in a home automation tool (here home assitant).

+Spoiler alert: a 4-20mA, 24V converter using an ESP8266 was created for this.

 ## Wishlist

 - Report level of water depth over WiFi (mqtt messages)
-- Since waterlevel only needs to be measured every x hours or days, use a deepsleep method to safe power and prevent heating / wear of electric components
+- Since waterlevel only needs to be measured every x hours or days, use a deepsleep method to safe power and prevent heating / wear of components
-- Use standard easily usable components (through hole components for electronics, no SMD, ... )
+- Use common components (through hole components for electronics, no SMD, ... )
 - Be able to update software over the air

 ## Concept and used components

 The measuring principle is based on water pressure, the pressure at the bottom of the well is proportional with the height of the water.
-Other methods using distance sensors sound quite unreliable (reflections, need to have a wide cone of free air to measure to the bottom of the well, ... ).
+Other methods using distance sensors sound quite unreliable (reflections, need to have a wide cone of free air to measure to the bottom of the well, ... ) or cumbersome (capacitive sensing).

 ### Controller
-To take care of the Wifi and mqtt messages, an ESP8266 is used ([Wemos D1 mini](https://www.banggood.com/Geekcreit-D1-mini-V2_2_0-WIFI-Internet-Development-Board-Based-ESP8266-4MB-FLASH-ESP-12S-Chip-p-1143874.html?cur_warehouse=CN&rmmds=search&p=ET150713234951201708&custlinkid=1551683)).
+To take care of the Wifi and mqtt messages, an ESP8266 ([Wemos D1 mini](https://www.banggood.com/Geekcreit-D1-mini-V2_2_0-WIFI-Internet-Development-Board-Based-ESP8266-4MB-FLASH-ESP-12S-Chip-p-1143874.html?cur_warehouse=CN&rmmds=search&p=ET150713234951201708&custlinkid=1551683)) is used.

 ### Pressure sensing and power electronics
 The sensor used here: [Pressure sensor](https://www.banggood.com/Submersible-Water-Level-Transmitter-Level-Transducer-Sensor-0-5mH2O-6m-Cable-p-1146896.html?rmmds=myorder&cur_warehouse=CN&p=ET150713234951201708&custlinkid=1551677).